digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 Each of the two involved ``TransferApproval`` contracts is signed by a different ``issuer``, which see the action on "their" contract.
 So the EUR_Bank sees the ``TransferApproval_Transfer`` action for the EUR ``Asset`` and the USD_Bank sees the ``TransferApproval_Transfer`` action for the USD ``Asset``.

-Some DAML ledgers, like the scenario runner and the Sandbox, work on the principle of "data minimization", meaning nothing more than the above information is distributed.
+Some DAML ledgers, like the script runner and the Sandbox, work on the principle of "data minimization", meaning nothing more than the above information is distributed.
 That is, the "projection" of the overall transaction that gets distributed to EUR_Bank in step 4 of :ref:`execution_model` would consist only of the ``TransferApproval_Transfer`` and its consequences.

 Other implementations, in particular those on public blockchains, may have weaker privacy constraints.

 Divulgence
 ~~~~~~~~~~

 Note that principle 2. of the privacy model means that sometimes parties see contracts that they are not signatories or observers on.
-If you look at the final ledger state of the ``test_trade`` scenario, for example, you may notice that both Alice and Bob now see both assets, as indicated by the Xs in their respective columns:
+If you look at the final ledger state of the ``test_trade`` script, for example, you may notice that both Alice and Bob now see both assets, as indicated by the Xs in their respective columns:

 .. figure:: images/7_Composing/divulgence.png